-It is important to think carefully before filing a Motion to Dismiss.
+It is important to think carefully before responding to a Motion to Dismiss.
 An Order of Protection can help keep both a Petitioner and a Respondent safe.
-If the Court grants this Motion - that means if the Court agrees to dismiss the Petition - there will not be an Order of Protection.
+If the Court grants the Motion filed by the other party - that means if the Court agrees to dismiss the Petition - there will not be an Order of Protection.

 Important Note: The Motion to Dismiss is used for the civil case between the Petitioner and the Respondent.
 There might also be a criminal case against the Petitioner or the Respondent.
-If there is a criminal case, this Motion may not necessarily have any effect on it.
+If there is a criminal case, the Motion and Response may not necessarily have any effect on it.